safe-scan-ai/cancer-ai/DOCS/COMPETITIONS.md

 - **Scoring Mechanism**: Detailed scoring mechanisms are outlined in the [DOCS](/DOCS/competitions) directory.
 Validators run scheduled competitions and assess the models based on these criteria.
 - **Winning Criteria**: The best-performing model, according to the evaluation metrics, is declared the winner of the competition.
 - **Rewards**: The winner receives the full emission for that competition, divided by the number of competitions held.
-- **Rewards time decay**: If a miner stays at the top position for more than 30 days, their rewards start to decrease gradually.
+- **Rewards Time Decay**: If a miner stays in the top position for more than 30 days, their rewards start to decrease gradually.
 Every 7 days after the initial 30 days, their share of the rewards decreases by 10%.
 This reduction continues until their share reaches a minimum of 10% of the original reward.

-## Configuration and Development

-- **Competition Configuration**: Each competition is configured through a `competition_config.json` file.
-This file defines all parameters and rules for the competition and is used by both miners and validators.
-- **Tracking Changes**: Changes to the competition configuration are tracked via a GitHub issue tracker, ensuring transparency and allowing for community input.
-- **Software Lifecycle**: The project follows a structured software lifecycle, including Git flow and integration testing.
-This ensures robust development practices and encourages community contributions.

 ## Command-Line Interface (CLI) Tools

 - **Local Testing**: Miners are provided with an easy-to-use command-line interface (CLI) for local testing of their models.
 This tool helps streamline the process of testing models, uploading to Hugging Face, and submitting to the competition.